Operation Walk-Throughs

 In the case of xapi every Xenopsd Task id bound one-to-one with a XenAPI task by the function sync_with_task.
 The function update_task is called when xapi receives a notification that a Xenopsd Task has changed state, and updates the corresponding XenAPI task.
 Xapi launches exactly one thread per Xenopsd instance (“queue”) to monitor for background events via the function events_watch while each thread performing a XenAPI call waits for its specific Task to complete via the function event_wait.

-It is the responsibility of the client to call TASK.destroy when the Task is nolonger needed.
+It is the responsibility of the client to call TASK.destroy when the Task is no longer needed.
 Xenopsd won’t destroy the task because it contains the success/failure result of the operation which is needed by the client.

 What happens when a Xenopsd receives a VM.start request?